Frequently Asked Questions

 WHERE WILL I EAT?

 Meals are provided at reasonable cost in the Loring Hall dining room.
-Although there are eating options in the upscale area of Kolonaki where the School’s main building is located, it is only a five-minute Metro ride or ten-minute walk to cheaper and more diverse dining in areas like Psiri, Pangrati, or the Plaka.
+There are numerous restaurants in Kolonaki, where the School’s main building is located, and it is only a short walk to cheaper and more diverse dining in areas such as Exarcheia, Psiri, and Pangrati.

 WHAT IS THERE TO DO?

 Athens is a vibrant city with plenty to do and see.
 The Hellenic Ministry of Culture contains details on opening times, staff, and contact information for sites and museums throughout the country, as well as links to various cultural activities.

 For dining, nightlife, and events in Athens, consult Athinorama (in Greek), Mosaiko, Time Out Athens (in Greek).

 (Note: the School provides this for informational assistance only and does not imply endorsement by its posting.)